dreamgrove/dreamgrove/content/feral/2021-01-29-Mythic+_Guide_Part_3.md

 Feral talent changes are pretty restricted, it comes down to Pred vs SbT most of the time, as the rest of our talents are pretty hard-locked.

 So when I wrote this part originally there wasn't much choice or variation recommended, this has since changed and now there are a few different builds that are recommended in different keys, or playstyles.
-I went into the detail of what these builds offer in Part.1 so check that out for the reasoning. so ...
+I went into the detail of what these builds offer in Part.1 so check that out for the reasoning.

 ### The Apex & Celest Builds
 This is the standard "go-to" build, which provides more Single Target and Priority damage, consider this build in ...